 Note on Terminology:

 The term “social organization,” in its broadest and unofficial sense, is sometimes used to refer to trade unions, religious organizations, and other “mass organizations” (群众组织, qunzhong zuzhi) or “people’s organizations” (人民团体, renmin tuanti), which have been created by the Communist Party of China as links to specific social constituencies.
-Examples include the All China Federation of Trade Unions, Communist Youth League, All China Women’s Federation, China Science and Technology Association, All China Youth Federation, and All China Federation of Industry and Commerce.
-These people’s organizations enjoy a special status; they are governed by separate laws and are beyond the scope of this Note, but they often present themselves to the outside world as NGOs.
+While they often present themselves to the outside world as NGOs, these entities are governed by separate laws and are beyond the scope of this Note.
 Similarly, certain not-for-profit organizations such as the Chinese Red Cross enjoy special status and are governed by their own laws.
 In addition, specific rules governing various kinds of not-for-profit organizations may apply in certain provinces and cities.
-These rules may be, but are not always, available in Chinese on the websites of the local Civil Affairs authorities or the website of the Ministry of Civil Affairs based in Beijing.
+These rules are sometimes but not always available in Chinese on the websites of the local Civil Affairs authorities or the website of the Ministry of Civil Affairs based in Beijing.
 This Note focuses primarily on national legislation.

-The passage of the Charity Law was followed by a series of implementing regulations clarifying various aspects of the law (see the list of Applicable Laws and Regulations below), including measures on the designation of charitable organizations, public fundraising, and the management of charitable trusts.
-As of April 2018, the Ministry of Civil Affairs (MCA) had designated 4,022 social organizations as charitable organizations and received filings from 82 charitable trusts.
+The Charity Law was followed by a series of implementing regulations clarifying various aspects of the law, including measures on the designation of charitable organizations, public fundraising, and the management of charitable trusts.

 Indirect Taxes: In theory, NPOs that engage in nursing, medical, educational, cultural, or religious activities or activities in which services are performed by the disabled are exempt from the Business Tax on the sale of services.
 In practice, they often need to register separately for tax benefits.
 Moreover, informal NPOs that are registered as businesses are required to pay the Business Tax.